 Career Options & Navy Skills Evaluation Program (CONSEP) is a four-day seminar for mid-career sailors with 8-12 years of service.
 The seminar will focus on excellence, personal and professional development, career planning and financial management.
 CONSEP assists participants in individual skills assessment identification, developing a detailed individualized career plan, identifying resources to achieve future goals, emphasizing individual excellence, and ultimately increasing their individual marketability.

 Thriving in Japan -- Living overseas in Japan offers many opportunities but it can be overwhelming at times.
 To help alleviate the unknown we offer a variety of classes to help you get to know your host nation better.
-Classes such as Enjoying Japanese Food and Understanding Your Japanese Home are offered by FFSC Intercultural Specialists who are from Japan and are ready to share the tricks of trade to being comfortable here.
-For those who are ready to embrace Japan, FFSC offers a free 10-part series to learn basic Japanese Conversation skills.
+Classes such as Enjoying Japanese Food and Daisuki!
+Japanese Workshop are offered by FFSC Intercultural Specialists who are from Japan and are ready to share the tricks of the trade to being comfortable here.
+For those who are ready to embrace Japan, FFSC offers a free basic Japanese Conversation skills class.
 We are currently offering support groups specifically for International Spouses, these support groups are a great way to network with spouses that may be from your home country.